ejnorman/ReactForms/README.md

 ## Running the server

 You'll need two terminals open one to run your React app, and the other to run the server.
-To run the server cd into api and run `npm run start`
+To run the server cd into api, install dependencies with `npm i` and run `npm run start`

 ## Lab Deliverables

 1. Set up

-- Navigate into your project folder: cd usestate
+- Navigate into your project folder: cd forms
 - Install dependencies: npm install
 - Start the development server: npm run dev
 - Open your browser and go to http://localhost:5173/ to view your app